What Types of Guardianship Are There for Adults in Florida

 The appeals court found the trial judge’s actions inappropriate and reversed the lower court’s decision.
 Covey v.
 Shaffer, 277 So.
 3d 694 (Fla.
 Dist.
 Ct.
 App.
 2019)

-There are generally two principal types of guardianship available in Florida: Plenary and limited.
+There are generally two principal types of adult guardianship available in Florida: Plenary and limited.
 The difference between the two comes down to the scope of control granted to the guardian.

 A plenary guardian has total control over the ward’s person and property.
 A limited guardian can only make a limited number of decisions on the ward’s behalf.